2000 Stanley Cup playoffs: (2) Dallas Stars vs. (7) Edmonton Oilers

+The Dallas Stars entered the playoffs as the Pacific Division champions earning the second seed in the Western Conference with 102 points.
+The Edmonton Oilers earned the seventh seed with 88 points.
 This was the fourth consecutive and sixth overall playoff match-up between these two teams; with Dallas winning three of the five previous series.
 Dallas won last year's Western Conference Quarterfinals in a four-game sweep.
 Dallas won this year's four-game regular season series earning seven of eight points.

 (3) Colorado Avalanche vs. (6) Phoenix Coyotes

+The Colorado Avalanche entered the playoffs as the third seed in the Western Conference by winning the Northwest Division with 96 points.
+The Phoenix Coyotes earned the sixth seed with 90 points.
 This was the first playoff meeting between these two teams.
 These teams split their four-game regular season series.

 (4) Detroit Red Wings vs. (5) Los Angeles Kings

+The Detroit Red Wings entered the playoffs as the fourth seed in the Western Conference with 108 points.
+The Los Angeles Kings earned the fifth seed with 94 points.
 This was the first playoff meeting between these two teams.
 These teams split their five-game regular season series.